 The bigger the better, so if you have a Coleman that you use for car camping, better take that over an MSR backpacking stove.

 13. Christmas lights or strands of LED lights to give your camp a nice glow.

-17. E-wire or battery- / solar-powered Christmas lights.
-Use ’em to decorate your tent, bike, self.
+17. E-wire or battery- / solar-powered Christmas lights

 Being a ninja about planning your food / booze and kitchen is well worth the effort.

-1. A huge cooler.
 I bring all the coolers I own and one of them could fit a body in it.
-I store food (after the Costco mission) in a few of the smaller ones and pack the big one with ice.
-(You will be able to buy ice in BRC but it’s expensive and a pain to carry back to your camp from Center Camp.
-Bring as much ice as possible.
+I store food (after a Costco mission) in a few of the smaller ones and pack the big one with ice.
+You will be able to buy ice in BRC but it’s expensive and a pain to carry back to your camp from Center Camp, so bring as much ice as possible.
 Dry Ice is even better.